-If you are reading this article, you are probably asking yourself how and where to print the fabulous invitations or the fashion illustration you purchased (or are considering purchasing) from a designer on Etsy.
+If you are reading this article, you are probably asking yourself how and where to print the fabulous invitations or the digital print you purchased (or are considering purchasing) from a designer on Etsy.

 Taking the DIY route can be an intimidating endeavor – more so if you don’t know what you’re doing.